My Tokyo Guide

 Main content starts here.

-While Tokyo’s monjayaki is not as well-known abroad as Osaka’s okonomiyaki, the dish inspires heated regional rivalries in Japan, with residents of the two cities fighting over which is better.
+While Tokyo's monjayaki is not as well-known abroad as Osaka's okonomiyaki, the dish inspires heated regional rivalries in Japan.
+Residents of the two cities frequently fight over which is better.
 If you have yet to try monjayaki, Tsukishima Monja Street is worth a visit.

-The charming brick street is lined with over 100 restaurants specializing in the pan-fried dish.
-Find a storefront that suits your fancy and then head inside.
-Though the dish itself doesn’t look particularly appetizing, take a bite, and you’ll quickly realize why monjayaki has garnered so much attention in the region.
+The charming street is lined with over 80 restaurants specializing in monjayaki.
+Find one that appeals to you and head inside.
+Though the dish itself might not look particularly tasty, take a bite, and you'll quickly realize why monjayaki is so popular in the area.

-Monjayaki consists of a flour-based batter with cabbage and ginger combined with a selection of octopus, shrimp, cheese, and other morsels.
-Upon ordering a dish, you’ll be presented with a bowl of batter and a separate bowl of ingredients.
-Oil the pan and spread the ingredients out.
-Once things are thoroughly sizzling, create a donut-shaped hole in the center, pour in the batter, then begin swiftly mixing the batter and ingredients towards the center of the pan, as the liquid slowly coagulates and hardens.
-In a few minutes, you’ll have a large, flat pancake, which you can divvy up and enjoy using your spatula.
+Monjayaki is made from a flour-based batter with cabbage and ginger combined with a selection of octopus, shrimp, cheese, and other toppings.
+Upon ordering a dish, you'll be presented with a bowl of batter and a separate bowl of ingredients.
+Oil the pan and spread out the ingredients.
+Once things are thoroughly sizzling, create a donut-shaped hole in the center, pour in the batter, then begin swiftly mixing the batter and ingredients towards the center of the pan, as the liquid slowly firms up.
+In a few minutes, you'll have a large, flat pancake, which you can cut up and enjoy using the spatula.

 Tsukishima Monja Street is located on Tsukishima, an island constructed on reclaimed land in 1892.
 Consider a visit to the nearby neighborhood of Kiyosumi Shirakawa before exploring Tsukishima Monja Street, where you'll find modern art and chic cafes.

 12:00-20:00*Changes depending on the season and/or time period

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.